sonertari/SSLproxy/README.md

 - The precedence of filter types is as Dst Host > SSL > HTTP.
 - The precedence of filter actions is as Divert > Split > Pass > Block.
 This is only for the same type of filter rules.
-- The precedence of site fields is as sni > cn for ssl filter and host > uri for http filter.
+- The precedence of site fields is as sni > cn for SSL filter and host > uri for HTTP filter.

 For example, the pass action of a Dst Host filter rule is taken before the split action of an SSL filter rule with the same from definition, due to the